SeunginLyu/SoftSys-daalloc/README.md

 We have made a solid progress towards our original goals of this project, as demonstrated in our project outcome section.
 It should be noted that we were more interested in the learning outcomes than the project results.
 The main problem with our project as it stands is that we were not able to make shvec use shvalloc, perhaps mostly because we were not able to test shvalloc as well as we would like (for instance, there is no good way to test whether free works, let alone shvfree).
 Additionally, debugging memory allocation is rather difficult.
 While we got better at it with this project, we weren't able to fix the particular bug with shvrealloc as it seems to pertain to subtleties around sbrk (which happens to be deprecated on OSX, which might be part of the problem).
 In retrospect, we could have spent more time making sure that our memory allocation was rock solid before moving to applications.
 One interesting aspect of this project was planning.
 We started with a general direction for the project, but consistently adapted what we chose to do based on our learning goals and feasibility.
 This "freeform jazz" approach to project definition was helpful to get the most learning out of our project (for example by leading our focus towards workflow), but was not as effective towards making a working or novel project.
 This feels right for a mid-semester project, and all told we feel like we learned what we set out to learn.
+As we had expected, Trello was not a very helpful planning tool.
+For a small project like this with biweekly meetings, work getting done during those meetings, and project direction changing often, it was easier to hold what needs to get done in our heads than to deal with the additional overhead of updating the board.

 ## Resources: